Team

 Animal Health Technician

-Valerie’s passion has always been animals.
-She completed her animal health technique at Collège Lionel-Groulx in Sainte-Thérèse, where she graduated in 2014.
-Since then, she has been working at the Veterinary Clinic of Outaouais with our team.
-What could be better than working in your greatest passion?
-Her favourite part of her work is the technical part, and especially everything related to surgery.
-She has a slight preference for cats (especially large furry ones), but she also loves dogs just as much.
-She herself has 4 cats at home.
-Her other hobbies include physical training, camping/cabin time and reading.
+Valérie’s passion has always been animals.
+She completed her animal health technology program at Collège Lionel-Groulx in Sainte-Thérèse and has been a graduate since 2014.
+Since then, she has been working at the Outaouais Veterinary Clinic with an exceptional team.
+What could be better than working in her greatest passion?
+Her favorite aspect of her work is the technical side, especially everything related to surgery.
+She has a slight preference for cats (especially the big fluffy ones), but she loves dogs just as much.
+She has 3 cats at home, and her hobbies include physical training, camping/cottage trips, and reading.

 Daphné Locas